ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: finished training for 2022.
-Converting regressed events into expected run values.
+- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining after tweaking approach angles again.
+Changed the calculations for Stuff+/Location+/Pitching+.

 ## Next Steps